-Grooming Lessons from a Real Groomer: Pet Psychology
+Lessons From a Real Groomer: Be The Alpha

 Our pets are the perfect companions.
 They are in tune with our emotions, they love unconditionally, they worry about us when we are gone and they make a celebration out of our return.
 They eat the same food every day without complaining and they treat you like their God.

 If you agreed with everything I said above except treating you like a God, then there is a problem.
 Lets go over a little dog psychology.
 Believe it or not, even though our dogs are our best companion next to humans, you cannot treat them like a human!
 Your pet dog is and always will be a dog; not a human.
 And he will love and respect you more if you treat him like a dog.
 Lets do a little role reversal.
 Think about how you would feel if your dog tried to treat you like a dog instead of a human.
 You come home and the dog sniffs you all over.
 (He probably does this already and is makes you uncomfortable, doesn't it?)The dog makes you eat the same food every day in a bowl on the floor.
 The dog asks you to fetch the paper and pee outside.
 Doesn't this sound foreign and crazy?
 Wouldn't you feel awkward and out of place to have the dog making you do dog behavior because he wants to treat you the same as himself, a dog?
 It is the same when you superimpose human qualities and human rights on your dog.
 Your dog is not the same as you.
 When you give a dog human rights you are in denial of how a dog was made to function.